jedazard/PRIMsrc/README.md

 multivariate datasets, including the paradigm where the number of covariates (_p_) exceeds or dominates that of samples (_n_): _p_ > _n_ or
 _p_ >> _n_.

-Please note that the current version (0.8.3) is a development release, that only implements the case of a survival outcome.
-At this point, this version of `PRIMsrc` is also restricted to a directed peeling search of the first box covered by the recursive coverage (outer) loop of our
+Please note that the current version is a development release, that only implements the case of a survival outcome.
+At this point, this version of `PRIMsrc` is also restricted to a directed peeling search of the first box covered by the recursive coverage (outer) loop of our PRSP or PRGSP algorithm (see details below).
-Patient Recursive Survival Peeling (PRSP) algorithm (Dazard and Rao (2014, 2015, 2016, 2021a)), or our Patient Recursive Group Survival Peeling
-(PRGSP) algorithm (Dazard and Rao (2021b)).
 New features will be added as soon as available.

 ===============
 ### Details

 In a direct application, "Bump Hunting" (BH) can identify subgroups of observations for which their outcome is as extreme as possible.
-Similarly to this traditional goal of subgroup finding, `PRIMsrc` also implements the alternative goal of mapping out a region (possibly disjointed) of the input space where the outcome _difference_ between existing (fixed) groups of observations is as extreme as possible.
+Similarly to this traditional goal of subgroup finding, `PRIMsrc` also implements the goal of mapping out a region (possibly disjointed) of the input space where the outcome _difference_ between existing (fixed) groups of observations is as extreme as possible.
 We refer to the later goal as "Group Bump Hunting" (GBH).

-In the case of a time-to event, possibly censored (Survival) outcome, "Survival Bump Hunting" (SBH) is done by our Patient Recursive
+In the case of a time-to event outcome, possibly censored (as in survival or risk analysis), "Survival Bump Hunting" (SBH) is done by our
-Survival Peeling (PRSP) algorithm.
+Patient Recursive Survival Peeling (PRSP) algorithm.
 See Dazard and Rao (2014, 2015, 2016, 2021a) for details, as well as Dazard et al. (2021c) for an application in Patient Survival Subtyping.
-Alternatively, "Group Survival Bump Hunting" (GSBH) is done by using specifc peeling and cross-validation criterion by derivation of PRSP, which we call Patient Recursive Group Survival Peeling (PRGSP).
+Alternatively, "Group Survival Bump Hunting" (GSBH) is done by using a derivation of PRSP with specifc peeling and cross-validation criterion, called Patient Recursive Group Survival Peeling (PRGSP).
 See Dazard and Rao (2021b) for details, as well as Rao et al. (2021d) for an application in Survival Disparity Subtyping.

 The package relies on an optional variable screening (pre-selection) procedure that is run before the PRSP algorithm and final variable usage
 (selection) procedure is done.
 This is done by four possible cross-validated variable screening (pre-selection) procedures offered to the user